Fly sheet and blanket fit for horses

 There are a few things to keep in mind when you are figuring out blanket fit for horses.
 Mostly it boils down to trial and error, but with some guidelines.

 - Is the blanket restricting his movement?
-Remember that his front legs and shoulders must reach quite a bit in order to stand up from a resting position.
+Remember that his front legs and shoulders must stretch forward to stand up from a resting position.
 The position and length of the gussets around the shoulder allow for freedom.
 You may test several brands and styles before finding a good shoulder fit.

-In order to check for proper fit, start at the chest and move towards the tail.
-You can “pre-measure” your horse with a tape measure from center of chest to center of tail, this is a good starting point for sizing.
+- In order to check for proper fit, start at the chest and move towards the tail.
+You can “pre-measure” your horse with a tape measure from the center of the chest to center of the tail, this is a good starting point for sizing.
 Be aware that some blanket styles or “cuts” vary from manufacturer to manufacturer, so check the return policy before you buy.

 - Fasten the blanket or sheet at his chest, the sides should overlap.

-- Work towards the tail and make sure it rests past the start of his tail to keep his cheeks warm.
+- Work towards the tail and make sure the sheet rests past the start of his tail to keep his cheeks warm.
 This also helps prevent the leg straps from rubbing the back of his hind legs.

 - The fabric around his front legs should not be bunched up.